oli-d/nova/core/README.md

 * ```identifier``` - Sets an identifier, which will be used for logging and metrics.
 Very useful if you plan to use multiple Nova instances in your VM.
 Default value is ```"Nova"```

-* ```warnOnUnhandledEvents``` - Specifies, whether a warning should be logged, if an event was emitted on the EventBus, but no subscribers existed.
+* ```warnOnUnhandledEvent``` - Specifies, whether a warning should be logged, if an event was emitted on the EventBus, but no subscribers existed.
 Default value is ```false```.

 * ```defaultBackpressureStrategy``` - Defines the default behaviour (which can be overriden whenever you subscribe for